Frankfurter Rundschau: Restructuring

 In 2003, the paper had financial difficulties and was supported by a guarantee from the federal state of Hesse.
 In May 2004 the Deutsche Druck- und Verlagsgesellschaft (DDVG), owned by the SPD, acquired 90 percent of the shares of the Druck- und Verlagshaus Frankfurt am Main (DuV), the publisher of the FR until then.
 The social democrats emphasized that they wanted to assure the future of one of the few left-liberal daily newspapers in Germany and asserted they would not exert influence on the articles.
 The social democrats also announced that they wanted to reduce their share to under 50 percent until 2006.
 In order to save the paper from insolvency, the DDVG soon drastically cut back expenditures.
 By means of dismissals and outsourcing, the number of employees shrank within the last three years from 1700 to 750.

 Amid speculation on DDVG's complaints about too friendly articles on the new left party Die Linke and its plan to sell the majority of its shares (see article in the newspaper Junge Welt from 30 August 2007) Wolfgang Storz's term as editor-in-chief ended abruptly on 16 May 2006.
 The appointed next editor-in-chief was Uwe Vorkötter (effective 1 July 2006).
 Only a few days later, on 18 July 2007, the DDVG announced that it would sell 50 percent plus one share to the independent publishing company M. DuMont Schauberg based in Cologne, Germany.
 Today, DuMont Schauberg holds 50 percent plus one share, the DDVG owns 40 percent and the Karl-Gerold-Foundation holds 10 percent of the newspaper.

+Takeover by the families Ippen and Rempel

+The Frankfurter Rundschau and local newspaper Frankfurter Neue Presse were taken over by the Newspaper Holding Hessen, ZHH in spring 2018.
+The ZHH is majority owned by the Ippen publishing group and the MDV media group of the Giessen publishing family Rempel ("Gießener Allgemeine").

+In the summer of 2023, the newspaper's employees will contact Ippen.
+In an open letter they wrote: "As a left-liberal newspaper, we stand up for justice in our articles.
+We report on wage inequality, labor disputes, gender equality and social politics."
+However, there is "enormous injustice in the pay of editorial members".
+In December 2023, a conflict over uniform pay for FR employees escalated.
+FR employees have been demanding a collective agreement for months, but management wanted to avoid it.
+Negotiations with the ver.di and DJV unions were broken off without result.
+Ippen increased the editor's salary across the board and viewed this as an enormous concession.
+Nevertheless, the publisher remained well below the collective agreement for daily newspapers.

+The employees went on strike.
+Shortly afterwards, the managing director Max Rempel fired three employed editors and officially justified this by discontinuing the newspaper's unprofitable additional products.